 4 Tricks for Washer Maintenance and Cleaning

 A clean washing machine is a happy washing machine that will keep washing your clothes for years to come.
-Discover 4 tips to good washer maintenance.
+Read these 4 tips to perform good washer maintenance and cleaning.

-Because its exposed to moisture so frequently, it’s common for mold and detergent to accumulate.
+Due to it being exposed to moisture so frequently, it’s common for mold and detergent to buildup.
 While you might be able to ignore it at first, over time it turns into a true problem, causing unpleasant odors that cling to your clothing.

-Routine disinfection and washer maintenance not only avoids this type of annoyance, but also helps keep its components in good working order.
+Routine disinfection and washer maintenance not only prevents these kinds of inconveniences, but they also help keep its components in working order.

 1. General cleaning and washer maintenance